orriesquabbit/squabbit-stripe-loading/README.md

 This is a dumb hack to get a loading page to show from the flutter clients.
 Trying to load it from squabbit web doesn't work for some reason.
+It uses githup pages to host https://orriesquabbit.github.io/squabbit-stripe-loading/index.html